giotto-ai/giotto-time/CONTRIBUTING.rst

 Development requirements
 ------------------------
-In order to contributing to giottotime, some additional python packages are required with respect to the standard requirements.
+In order to contributing to giotto-time, some additional python packages are required with respect to the standard requirements.
 To install them, do

 .. code-block:: python